Miccighel/MichaelSoprano/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Computer Science
+- Academic Research & Computer Science
-- Gaming
-- Reading
+- Video-games
-- Comics
+- Literature & Comics
-- Running
-- Skiing
-- Biking
+- Running, Hiking, Skiing and Biking
 - Digital Photography

 # Education to show in About widget